Zambezi: Upper Zambezi

 About 30 km below the confluence of the Lungwebungu, the country becomes very flat, and the typical Barotse Floodplain landscape unfolds, with the flood reaching a width of 25 km in the rainy season.
 For more than 200 km downstream, the annual flood cycle dominates the natural environment and human life, society, and culture.
 About 80 km further down, the Luanginga, which with its tributaries drains a large area to the west, joins the Zambezi.
-A short distance higher up on the east, the main stream is joined in the rainy season by overflow of the Luampa/Luena system.
+A short distance higher up on the east, the mainstream is joined in the rainy season by overflow of the Luampa/Luena system.

 A short distance downstream of the confluence with the Luanginga is Lealui, one of the capitals of the Lozi people, who populate the Zambian region of Barotseland in the Western Province.
 The chief of the Lozi maintains one of his two compounds at Lealui; the other is at Limulunga, which is on high ground and serves as the capital during the rainy season.
 The annual move from Lealui to Limulunga is a major event, celebrated as one of Zambia's best-known festivals, the Kuomboka.

 After Lealui, the river turns south-southeast.
 From the east, it continues to receive numerous small streams, but on the west, it is without major tributaries for 240 km.
 Before this, the Ngonye Falls and subsequent rapids interrupt navigation.
 South of Ngonye Falls, the river briefly borders Namibia's Caprivi Strip.
 Below the junction of the Cuando River and the Zambezi, the river bends almost due east.
 Here, the river is broad and shallow and flows slowly, but as it flows eastward towards the border of the great central plateau of Africa, it reaches a chasm into which the Victoria Falls plunge.